International Spotlight on Sochi

 “Singular global events tend to be very powerful in focusing a spotlight on issues,” said Randall Amster, director of the university’s Program on Justice and Peace.
 “They can often be used as a magnifying glass.”

-That has been true throughout the history of modern sport.
+That has been true throughout the history of modern sports.
 The Olympic movement is no stranger to politics and has often wielded its power to make statements about global affairs and human rights.

 In 1920 and 1924, Germany was barred from sending athletes to the Olympics as a result of their participation in World War I. The International Olympic Committee banned South Africa from competing in the games from 1964 to 1992 because of its racist apartheid policies.
 And in 1980, the United States and other nations boycotted the Moscow Olympics to protest the Soviet invasion of Afghanistan.